fthomas/refined/README.md

 ## Installation

+The latest version of the library is 0.0.1, which is built against Scala 2.11.

-To get the latest version of the library, add the following to your SBT build:
+If you're using SBT, add the following to your build file:

     libraryDependencies += "eu.timepit" %% "refined" % "0.0.1"

+Instructions for Maven and other build tools is available at [search.maven.org][search.maven].

 ## Documentation